xu2xulim/Space-Butler/Superhero on deta/Micros/Attachments.md

 "first" - the first attachment added on the source/trigger card or "last" - the last attachment added on the source/trigger card `
+## /usecover

+- The endpoint will get the cover from one card and set it as the cover on a second card.

+### Trello Automation Use Cases

+- /setcover alls you change cover to use the last/first upload file.
+You can use this endpoint to set a cover for a new card from either a lookup or the source card.

+- this endpoint will not work with covers that are created from Unsplash.

+### Sample Payload

+`{"card_id" : "{triggercardidlong}", "alt_card_id" : "{newcardidlong}"}`

+## Other Notes

+- This collection of endpoints involves downloading and creating attachments.
+It should be noted that here is a 10s timeout for each trigger.